Pedro Sánchez: First term

 Sánchez was formally installed as Prime Minister of Spain by King Felipe VI on 2 June 2018.
 Outlining his priorities, Sánchez said he would form a short-term government that would increase unemployment benefit and propose a law guaranteeing equal pay between the sexes, before dissolving the Congress of Deputies and holding a general election.
 However, he also said he would uphold the 2018 budget that had already been passed by the Rajoy Government, a condition that the Basque Nationalist Party required to vote for the motion of no confidence.
 Sánchez also announced he would only propose other measures if they had considerable parliamentary support, re-affirming his government's compliance with the EU deficit requirements.

-As Sánchez swore his oath of office to the Spanish Constitution, no Bible or crucifix were used for the first time in modern Spanish history, due to Sánchez's atheism.
+Sánchez, an atheist, swore his oath of office to the Spanish Constitution, so no Bible or crucifix was used for the first time in modern Spanish history.